 Who doesn’t love patterns?

-Two things that my students are great at are Painting and Patterns!
+Two things that my little artists are great at are Painting and Patterns!

-In class we discuss what is a symbol versus a pattern?
-What is a complex pattern?
-What is a motif?
+In art class, we discuss various types of patterns, a complex pattern, and a motif?
 These fun folk art landscapes combine both concepts.
-Fifth grade students looked at the work of artist Heather Galler’s stunning folk art paintings.
-She has awesome patterns so be prepared to fall in love.
+We looked at the work of artist Heather Galler’s stunning folk art patterned paintings check out her paintings and be prepared to fall in love.

-Week Two: Students used a sharpie and outlined EVERYTHING.
-Once the outlining was complete students used Crayola Construction Paper Crayons to color in just the shapes not the backgrounds.
+Day Two: Use a sharpie and retrace over EVERYTHING.
+Once the black lines are complete use Crayola Construction Paper Crayons to add color in just the shapes not the backgrounds.